We are a systemwide resource for academic excellence in research, teaching and public service.

 Capital Resources Management (CRM) provides systemwide leadership and campus support in the following areas: capital budget strategy, policy and recommendations to the regents and the state of California; capital project design and delivery strategies, policy, contract development and training; design professional selections; building/safety code and regulatory issues; land use and site planning, long-range development plans, CEQA compliance and environmental documents; sustainability; and real estate transactions.

-We manages review and approval processes for UC's capital program.
+We manage the review and approval processes for UC's capital program.

 We support systemwide capital project design.